ThomasCarroll/htqc/r_course/introToR_Day1.md

 Vectors(3/13) - Indexing
 ========================================================
 Square brackets **[]** identify the position within a vector (the **index**).
-These indicies can be used to extract relevant values from vectors.
+These indices can be used to extract relevant values from vectors.

 A vector is an ordered collection of values.
 The x and y variable we have previously assigned is an example of a vector of length 1.